ARM-software/arm-systemready/IR/README.md

 ### Prerequisites
 Before starting the ACS build, ensure that the following requirements are met:
- - Ubuntu 18.04 LTS with at least 64GB of free disk space.
+ - Ubuntu 18.04 or 20.04 LTS  or with at least 64GB of free disk space.
  - Must use Bash shell.
  - User should have **sudo** privilege to install tools required for build
  - Need to install `git` using `sudo apt install git`